 5. It’ll mean more to your mom than you know

-Initially, my mom seemed a bit indifferent – and even opposed – to the idea of the trip.
+Initially, my mom seemed a bit indifferent – and even opposed – to the idea of a big trip.
 Leave my dad behind?
 How would he survive without her?
 And so far away?

 Many in my mom’s circle frowned at her taking such a big trip without my dad.
 And my mom isn’t a fan of flying, much less on such a long flight.
-(But she’s not afraid of flying; if that were the case, I wouldn’t suggest taking that kind of trip.)
+(But she’s not afraid of flying.
+If your mom is, I wouldn’t suggest taking that kind of trip.)
 Although she said she was looking forward to it, she didn’t seem exactly excited.

 But just recently, my mom told me that she still thinks back very fondly on that trip.
 From my mom, who’s reserved with sharing strong emotions, this was a pretty significant thing to say.
 And it tells me that the trip meant more to her than I knew.

-So now that you’re convinced to book that dream mother-daughter trip, let’s get practical.
-I have some good tips to share with you based on my own experience of traveling with my mom, who was in her *ahem* very early 70s.
+So now that you’re convinced to book that mother daughter trip, let’s get practical.
+I have some helpful tips on traveling with your mom, based on my experience.
+When we went to Austria, my mom was in her *ahem* very early 70s.

 1. Pick a destination you know she’ll love